 In the context of long-term trends, this snapshot of cross-country comparisons in 2005 reflects regional progress rather than weakness.
-Despite the wide-spread variations, nearly all countries studied are making concerted efforts to shift resources from agriculture, and most experienced positive labor produc-
+Despite the widespread variations, nearly all countries studied are making concerted efforts to shift resources from agriculture, and most experienced positive labor productivity growth between 2000 and 2005, ranging from 1.1% in Japan to 5.8% in Malaysia (Table 11 in the APO Productivity Databook 2008).
+The trend of a long-term relative decline of agriculture is unmistakable.

 It is perhaps no coincidence that the Green Revolution and rural reforms preceded economic reforms and the subsequent takeoff in China and India in the 1980s (see for example, Sachs, J., The End of Poverty, 2005).
 The boost in rural income was significant when agriculture's share in total employment was around 70% in both countries in the 1970s.
-The subsequent emergence of high-performing new sectors (particularly manufacturing in China and IT services in India) held the key to the productive absorption of resources displaced from agriculture and spurred overall growth.
+The subsequent emergence of highperforming new sectors (particularly manufacturing in China and IT services in India) held the key to the productive absorption of resources displaced from agriculture and spurred overall growth.
 By 2005, agriculture's employment share had fallen to 53.7% and 44.8% in India and China, respectively.
 However, the corresponding value-added share of 18.3% and 12.6% still suggests significant slack in agriculture in these two economies, despite their rapid economic growth.
 Underemployment, and informal production and employment, are suspected to be prevalent in agriculture in these fast-transforming Asian economies.
 Given the size of the sector, their impact on economic measurement could be significant.